isomerpages/tp-virtualcampus/_explore/03b-virtual-workouts.md

 ### Inaugural TP-ActiveSG Virtual Run
 The first edition of TP-ActiveSG Virtual Run is here!

-The event is free to join and open to all.
-So, gather your friends & family members to sign up by 11 November 2020, complete your respective runs, and redeem the attractive finisher tee and medal!

-The number of slots for the recreational and advanced categories are limited and the registration is based on first-come first-serve.
-Hurry and sign up for the virtual run now!
+The first edition of the TP-ActiveSG Virtual Run was held in Nov 2020 and more than 2,000 TP staff, students, alumni and even public participated in both recreational and advanced categories.
+Each runner was given exclusive finisher t-shirt, towel and medal.

-For the full event details, **visit the Temasek Polytechnic Students' Union [website](https://www.tpstudentsunion.com/learn-more){:target="_blank"}** to find out more.
+**Visit the Temasek Polytechnic Students' Union [website](https://www.tpstudentsunion.com/learn-more){:target="_blank"}** to find out more.

-We wish you all the best in your running adventure!

-(Update: We received 2,105 signups after the closure of registration.
-Thank you for your active participation!)

 [![TP-ActiveSG]({{site.baseurl}}/images/BeAwesome-TPVirtualRun.jpeg)](https://www.tpstudentsunion.com/tp-virtual-run){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}